mburumaxwell/azddns/README.md

 If you’re using azddns on a Raspberry Pi, server, or anywhere systemd is available, you can set it up as a service for automatic startup/restarts.

+> ![NOTE]
-⚠️ Ensure azddns is installed before proceeding.
+> Ensure azddns is installed before proceeding using any of the methods in this guide.

 1. Copy your config file to a system-wide location: